AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 If you've decided you would like to use the :doc:`research software engineer <index>` services in your project for a long period, you might want to write it directly into your grant proposals.
-First off, your research will be better, second it may make your proposal more likely to get funded.
+First off, your research will be better because you can you can assign porting/optimizing/scaling of codes, data management and open science, automation, and so on for the RSEs, while concentrating the main project resources on the actual research question.
+Second it may make your proposal more attractive